Huwafili/Huwafili/README.md

 ## 🚀 About Me

 - 🔍 **Data Detective**: I thrive on uncovering patterns, trends, and actionable insights in complex datasets.
-- 🎓 **Lifelong Learner**: Always expanding my skills, whether it’s mastering new tools or diving into the latest technologies.
+- 🎓 **Lifelong Learner**: Always expanding my skills, whether it's mastering new tools or diving into the latest technologies.
 - 🤝 **Collaborator**: Passionate about working with diverse teams to solve data-driven challenges.

 ---

 ## 📂 Featured Projects

-🌟 Take a look at some of the projects I’ve worked on:
+🌟 Take a look at some of the projects I have worked on:

 1. **Global Superstore Analysis**
    - Tools: Excel, Tableau
    - Created an interactive dashboard showcasing regional sales, profit trends, and product performance.

 2. **Python Data Wrangling**
-   - Tools: Python, pandas, Matplotlib
+   - Tools: Python, pandas, RStudio
    - Cleaned and transformed messy datasets, visualized trends, and built reusable workflows.

 3. **Power BI Sales Dashboard**